pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 As you can see, this class looks cleaner now.
 If you run this class as a JUnit test, everything should work as expected.

 However, we went from one class to four classes.
 So always evaluate the tradeoffs.

-For example, on a test suite of only a couple of tests, it may be better to improve the code by refactoring than by creating page objects.
+> On a test suite of only a couple of tests, refactoring may be more effective that following the Page Object pattern.

-In the last section of this tutorial, we'll use this implementation to execute our test with Sauce Labs.
+In the final section of this tutorial, we'll use our Page Object implementation to execute our test with Sauce Labs.